marimo-team/marimo/docs/faq.md

 it (`slider` or `mo.md(f"Choose a value: {slider}")`)
 - Read its current value in another cell via its `value` attribute (`slider.value`)

+_When a UI element bound to a global variable is interacted with, all cells referencing the global variable are run automatically_.

 If you have many UI elements or don't know the elements you'll create until runtime, use `marimo.ui.array` and `marimo.ui.dictionary` to create UI elements that wrap other UI elements (`sliders =